 - The number of SEP jobs per region is limited to 3 or 10 (see Supported AWS regions).

 Any of these limits can be adjusted on an account level by Support.
-Contact your account manager if you need additional capacity.
+Contact your Customer Success Manager if you need additional capacity.

 - The number of